WyoARCC/slurm-users-last-job/README.md

 Required:
 * `CLUSTER` this is the name of a configured SSlurm cluster to check projects against.

+Optional:
 * `ACTIVE_PROJECT_FILE` this is the path/name to a file that lists the names of the projects (or accounts using Slurm terminology) to check for users within against.
   It takes the format of listing one project per line.
+  If not defined then ALL active slurm accounts will be checked.

 Example:
 ```